ATELIER DES LUMIÈRES

 Not only is Hundertwasser a renowned Austrian painter, he is also an architect and environmentalist.
 From the early days of his childhood, he displayed exceptional talent in painting and is most famous for his intriguing color palette.

 Tucked at the end of the exhibition hall is a hidden cafe and bar equipped with floor-to-ceiling projections which display exclusive parts of the video installations.

 The bar is styled in unique minimalist design.
 You can enjoy a drink or two while taking in the impressive digital art projections.

 There is a souvenir shop near the exit.
-The area is near The Marais, which has a lot of nice cafes and restaurants; ideal for a coffee break or food-tasting after a long day of sightseeing.
+The museum is close to The Marais, which has a lot of nice cafes and restaurants; ideal for a coffee break or food-tasting after a long day of sightseeing.

 Author and Photographer: Yuna Lee